 - project planning guidance, including eligibility requirements and how to apply.

-The eligibility requirements include meeting conditions (known as the water rule) designed to help manage the effects of commercial tree plantings on water availability in locations where average annual rainfall exceeds 600 millimetres.
+Until 1 June 2024, the eligibility requirements include meeting conditions (known as the water rule) designed to help manage the effects of commercial tree plantings on water availability in locations where average annual rainfall exceeds 600 millimetres.
 As of 1 June 2024, the water rule will be removed, and plantation forestry projects will no longer be required to meet these conditions.

 Projects can meet the conditions if they:

 - do not start their crediting period before 1 June 2024